wmcb91/code-challenge-python/README.md

 ## Modify the code
-You can add/modify/delete all of the provided code as much as you wish to help you fulfull the requirements.
+You can add/modify/delete all of the provided code as much as you wish to help you fulfill the requirements.

 Changes to the code will be automatically reloaded.